- FoodSearcher Tool

 There are six main states in the U.S. that produce pears: California, Michigan, New York, Oregon, Pennsylvania and Washington.
 Of these states, California, Oregon and Washington make up the majority of production.

-During the 2013/ 2014 market year, the United States exported 449 million pounds of fresh pears valued at nearly $223.7 million, and exported 13.7 million pounds of prepared/preserved pears valued at $7.4 million.
-The largest market for fresh pears was Mexico, followed by Canada and Russia.
-The largest market for prepared/preserved pears was Canada followed by Mexico and the United Arab Emirates (ERS, 2015).
+During the 2021/ 2022 market year, the United States exported 244.3 million pounds of fresh pears valued at $148 million, and exported 6.2 million pounds of prepared/preserved pears valued at $3.9 million.
+The top two countries for fresh and prepared/preserved exported pears are Mexico and Canada (ERS, 2022).

 Pear trees are highly susceptible to a bacterial disease called Fire blight, caused by the bacterium Erwinia amylovora.
 There are some slightly tolerant varieties available.
 Fire blight is most likely to occur when temperatures of 75° to 85°F are followed by sporadic rain, however, proper management can lessen the disease from occurring.
 The tissue of fast growing trees is very sensitive, and thus activities such as heavy fertilization and excessive pruning should be avoided due to it promoting quicker growth.
 Irrigation during flower bloom should also be avoided, and monitoring and removal of fire blight infected areas should be done with diligence (UC IPM, 2011).